 Each non-employee director receives a stock award annually, the value of which is determined annually by the Board.
-On February 11, 2021, each of the non-employee directors received an award of 2,229 vested shares of Common Stock, representing approximately \$100,000 of value based on the stock price as of the date of such awards, with the exception of Mr. Eyring who did not stand for re-election at the 2021 annual meeting.
-Mr. Eyring received an award of 1,114 vested shares, representing approximately \$50,000 of value based on the stock price as of the date of his award.
-The Company did not grant stock options to its non-employee directors in 2021.
+On February 15, 2022, each of the non-employee directors received an award of 3,053 vested shares of Common Stock, representing approximately \$100,000 of value based on the stock price as of the date of such awards, with the exception of Mr. Udvar-Hazy and Mr. Albrecht who did not stand for re-election at the 2022 annual meeting.
+Messrs.
+Udvar-Hazy and Albrecht each received an award of 1,526 vested shares, representing approximately \$50,000 of value based on the stock price as of the date of the award.
+The Company did not grant stock options to its non-employee directors in 2022.